Vic: Respondent Prepares & Serves Payment Schedule

 What happens if the Payment Schedule is served within 2 business days of the s18(2) notice?

-If the respondent pays the full scheduled amount by the due date to the claimant and this amount is accepted by the claimant, the payment process under the Act is complete.
+If the respondent pays the full scheduled amount by the due date or some lesser amount is accepted in full settlement, the payment process under the Act is complete.

-If the claimant receives the payment schedule within 2 business days of service of the s18(2) notice but either:
+If the claimant receives the payment schedule within 2 business days of service but either: